kevinkace/svg-mask-map/readme.md

 Another uncommon requirement is the hoverable regions around each mount image, which are irregularly shaped (a rectangular `div` wouldn't cut it).
 One option is an [image `map`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/map) with mouse events added to `area`s, one for each profession.
 This actually works great, but I didn't reuse it here.

-## Working towards a solution
+## Planning the solution

 The one part that had a clear solution get-go was fading the background.
 Transitioning opacity on a `div` with a background color filling the entire section would be simple and effective.

-For the other problems, well...
+todo: gif bg-layers

+The other parts weren't as straightforward.
 I've been using SVG more and more recently, and perhaps in a case of "everything is a nail when you have a hammer", I looked to SVG to solve the other problems, file size and hover regions.

 ### SVG transparancy mask

 This is a simple technique that we've been using at ArenaNet for a while.
 I first saw it described in [Using SVG to Shrink Your PNGs](http://peterhrynkow.com/how-to-compress-a-png-like-a-jpeg/) in Sept 2014.
 The idea is to split a transparent image (PNG) into 2 opaque images, separating the transparancy data from the color data.
 The transparancy data is saved as a greyscale image, and works the same as a layer mask in Photoshop - black is transparent, white is opaque.
 These 2 images are fully opque meaning they can be compressed more easily (JPG, opaque PNG or GIF).

 Creating these images is easily done with [`png2svg`](https://www.npmjs.com/package/png2svg) by Alexander Daniel, which takes a transparent PNG as input, and outputs an SVG with the 2 images (transparency mask and base image) base64 encoded within.
 I then brought those images into Photoshop and reexported to ensure that the quality and file size met my expectations.

+todo: gif mask-layers

 ### SVG paths